miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Removed buggy SM haven board and Mercurio's note after you met him.
 Turned Chantry haven into Masquerade area to fix Tremere detriment.
 Improved TV and radio state consistencies in SM and downtown havens.
+Fixed talking with Heather after you dealt with McFly in two ways.

 Santa Monica:
 +Added male seduction to blueblood and removed him after alley trip.
 +Made CD quest available to all clans and fixed beachhouse cash bug.
-+Added Humanity points for giving money to haven bum and Mercurio.
 +Reconstructed Bertram's PC and incooperated text of unused emails.
 +Added dialogue to diner trap and restored Obfuscator and guard dog.
 +Restored jenny_cries sequence and fixed a SM schrecknet door lock.
 +Activated spooky cover sound and Asian vampire laptop screensaver.
 +Made only Chunk use porch in rain and drop key when incapacitated.
-+Restored Trip's drug quest and added Humanity loss to SM blueblood.
++Restored Trip's drug quest and fixed Trip's pawnshop door crashing.
 +Made player sending Gimble to Vandal loose humanity then regain it.
 +Cleaned Mercurio's apartment and fixed some wrong bum animations.
 +Made player phone Gimble in Carson quest and Carson remove McGee.
-+Locked a haven door and moved Malcolm's bribe to Mercurio's house.
++Unlocked door in Gimble's lair, showed his hand and fixed cutscene.
 Fixed morphine quest updates after angering Mercurio and warehouse.
-Made morphine quest acknowledge and removed some first quest info.
+Made diner cook move more and stopped Doris from falling into floor.
 Fixed Lily's sire's license plate in quest log and her diary dates.
-Made diner cook move more and stopped Doris from falling into floor.
+Corrected prophet stop preaching and removed some first quest info.
 Added Lily's purse to her stuff and uncovered it if Doris is dead.
-Showed Gimble's hand, fixed cutscene and unlocked door in his lair.
+Made Carson pack his laptop and corrected skybox reflection on hub.
 Made Bertram react to attacks and taking CD if you already have it.
-Restored Bertram welcome lines and fixed Trip's pawnshop door crash.
-Made Carson pack his laptop and corrected skybox reflection on hub.
 Added check for having the astrolite and cops to pier conversation.
 Made it possible to trigger serial killer quest from all newspapers.
 Added cop cars to beachhouse level and corrected floating Mercurio.
 Adjusted Cathayan report dates and prevented him getting invincible.
 Made getting secret informations from Knox and Johansen consistent.
 Restored rain to beachhouse and removed buggy Ocean House version.
-Added bloss loss on ghouling Heather and having fun with Jeanette.
+Added bloss loss to ghouling Heather and having fun with Jeanette.
 Opened beachhouse door on combat and restored Al's and glass sounds.
 Corrected XP and restored log for unravelling Knox and Bertram plan.
 Blocked a way from the SM hub into the junkyard before it's opened.